 Lavender Cuttings Care

-Set the new plant in a sunny location and water it when the soil is dry an inch or so below the surface.
+Set the new plant in a sunny location and water it when the soil is dry, an inch (2.5 cm.) or so below the surface.

 Feed the plant with one-quarter strength liquid plant fertilizer once a week.
 If you plan to keep the plant in a pot for more than two or three weeks, transplant it into a larger pot with regular potting soil that drains freely.
 Commercial potting soils have plenty of nutrients to maintain the plants without supplemental feedings.